edsu/voyage/README.md

 voyage
 ======

 Displays a stream of circulation activity from a Voyager ILS.
+You'll need a read-only connection to Voyager's Oracle instance for this to work.

 Install
 =======